How to hire movers

 Make sure your moving company is licensed and insured — and NEVER pay in full for a move upfront.

-Your move requires some type of insurance.
+Your move must have some type of insurance.
 All movers provide liability insurance, meaning if something happens to your items over the course of the move — whether an item goes missing or gets damaged — the company is liable for it.
 Always ask to see a company’s certificate of insurance and look for cargo coverage.

 If you’re moving states, interstate movers are required under federal law to offer full-value protection and released value protection.